Welcome to the Tresmeer Parish Council website.

 1. Keep bonfires away from outbuildings, trees and fencing.

-2. Consider wildlife, prior to lighting check for hedgehogs etc which may be under mounds of earth and leaves.
+2. Consider wildlife.
+Prior to lighting, check for hedgehogs etc which may be under mounds of earth and leaves.

 3. Avoid windy days and be aware of wind direction which could cause smoke in your neighbours garden.